-Section 8.6 Duties and Obligation of Bondowners' Trustee.
+Section 8.5 Duties and Obligation of Bondowners' Trustee.
 The Bondowners' Trustee shall not be liable except for the performance of such duties as are specifically set forth herein.
 During an Event of Default, the Bondowners' Trustee shall exercise such of the rights and powers vested in it hereby, and shall use the same degree of care and skill in its exercise, as a prudent person would exercise or use under the circumstances in the conduct of his or her own affairs.
-The Bondowners' Trustee shall have no liability for any act or omission to act hereunder except for the Bondowners' Trustee's own negligent action, its own negligent failure to act or its own willful misconduct.
+The Bondowners' Trustee's own negligent action, its own negligent failure to act or its own willful misconduct.
 The duties and obligations of the Bondowners' Trustee shall be determined solely by the express provisions of this resolution, and no implied powers, duties or obligations of the Bondowners' Trustee shall be read into this resolution.